-Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A Indicate by check mark whether the registrant (1) has filed all 1 12 months (or for such shorter period that the registrant was received.
-No □ Indicate by check mark whether the registrant has submitted ($\S232.405$ of this chapter) during the preceding 12 months (or Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated company.
-See the definitions of "large accelerated filer", "accelerated filer".
-Large Accelerated filer \square Non-accelerated filer \square Emerging growth company \square Accelerated filer Smaller reporting compan □ y ⊠ If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13 transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell compar Yes □ No ☒ ny (as defined in Rule 12b-2 of the Exchange Act).
-State the number of shares outstanding of each of the issuer's stock outstanding as of October 1, 2020. classes of common stock as of the latest practical ele date: 126,521,416 shares of \$0.0001 par value common
+Title of each class Trading Symbol(s) Name of each exchange on which registered N/A N/A N/A Indicate by check mark whether the registrant (1) has filed all 12 months (or for such shorter period that the registrant was re ndicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T §232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Indicate by check mark whether the registrant is a large accelerance.
+See the definitions of "large accelerated filer", "accelerated.
+Large Accelerated filer □ Non-accelerated filer □ Emerging growth company □ Accelerated filer Smaller reporting company □ y ⊠ If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section 13 transition period for complying with any new or revised Indicate by check mark whether the registrant is a shell compa Yes □ No ⊠ my (as defined in Rule 12b-2 of the Exchange Act).
+State the number of shares outstanding of each of the issuer's stock outstanding as of January 8, 2021. classes of common stock as of the latest practicable le date: 126,571,416 shares of \$0.0001 par value common